LPDI-EPFL/Bottom-up-de-novo-design/siteIV/3E2H/README.md

 ,meaning that the chosen connectivity should always be designed to link the motif at both terminus.
 The topology was assembled using TopoBuilder with all the tunable parameters specified in json file [here](./1\)Foling_trajectory/3E2H.json).

 ### 3E2H folding and design
-Using the provided input files, the 3E2H topology was built and folded using Rosetta FunFolDes, generating approximatelyaround 15000 decoys were generated [decoys](./1\)Foling_trajectory/B1E_C1E_C2H_A1E_A2H/3E2H_folding_design.csv).
+Using the provided input files, the 3E2H topology was built and folded using Rosetta FunFolDes, generating approximatelyaround 15000 [decoys](./1\)Foling_trajectory/B1E_C1E_C2H_A1E_A2H/3E2H_folding_design.csv).
 The top 100 decoys were selected according to several scoring metrics: overall energy, core packing and ramachandran scores, and the best scoring decoys were inspected manually.

-Following manual inspection, we remodeled and shortened the connecting loops between the different SSEs, in particular between residues
-22-25, 41-47 and 60-67 by a total of 4 residues.
-The shortened template subsequently served as template for a second round of folding and constrained sequence design using the provided script.
-Based on an ensemble of the 50 best decoys according to total energy, we selected 12 core positions, including 4 potential positions for disulfide formation, and built a sequence library for combinatorial sampling of a restricted set of amino acids for the selected positions.
+Following manual inspection, we remodeled and shortened a connecting loop between the motif and a following helix, in between residues 22-27, with the provided [blueprint](./2\)Remodel_fix_connection/3E2H_rd1_blueprint) to specify the exact residues need to adapt the loop remodeling.
+The shortened template subsequently served as template for a second round of constrained sequence design and building a disulfide bridge using the [provided script] Based on an ensemble of the 50 best decoys according to total energy, we selected 12 core positions, including 4 potential positions for disulfide formation, and built a sequence library for combinatorial sampling of a restricted set of amino acids for the selected positions.

 For experimental testing, we designed a combinatorial library sampling a defined diversity in 12 critical core positions, as detailed [here](./B1H_A1H_B2E_A2H/output/).
 The library was screened using yeast surface display followed by next-generation sequencing, followed by recombinant expression and biophysical characterization of 13 selected clones.